Better experience in portrait mode.

 Online Wedding Phenomenon: Luna Maya Broadcasts Siraman on YouTube, Replay is Paid

-Luna Maya and Maxime Bouttier this morning, Tuesday, May 6, 2025, began their series of siraman ceremonies held in Bali via free live streaming on the TS Media YouTube channel.
-For fans who want to rewatch the entire series of events, from the siraman to the wedding vows, YouTube places it behind Channel Membership, where viewers must subscribe for a fee before gaining access to the replay.
+Luna Maya and Maxime Bouttier this morning, Tuesday, May 6, 2025, began their series of siraman ceremonies held in Bali through live streaming for free on the TS Media YouTube channel.
+For fans who want to watch the entire series of events, from the siraman to the marriage vows, YouTube places it behind Channel Membership, where viewers are required to subscribe for a fee before gaining access to the replay.

 This phenomenon can be referred to as an online wedding in this all-digital era.
 The 'Angpau' can also be done online.
 What's the story?